cloudflare/cloudflare-docs/content/dns/manage-dns-records/reference/record-attributes.md

 ### Comments

-Comments are treated as `strings`, meaning that they are case sensitive and do not have any character limitations.
-However, comments do not support HTML formatting such as `\n` or `\r`.
+Comments are treated as [graphic Unicode characters](https://en.wikipedia.org/wiki/Graphic_character), meaning that they are case sensitive and do not have any character limitations.
+However, comments do not support newline (`\n`) or control (`\r`) characters.

 ### Tags